Student LLC Research

-Designed to encourage academic success, the LC program is focused on research-themed Living Learning Communities.
-As an LC student, you have the opportunity to work with research faculty and peer learning coaches on a first-year research project.
+Designed to encourage academic success, the LLC program is focused on research-themed Living Learning Communities.
+As an LLC student, you have the opportunity to work with research faculty and peer learning coaches on a first-year research project.
 Participating in research, having access to resources and support, and developing a strong sense of community can really improve your Tech experience.
-Apply now!

 Apply to be in a learning community!